fulldecent/formant-analyzer/Offline MATLAB analysis/4. LPC Formant Estimation/README.md

 Analysis
 ========

-You can perform this analysis using by running `estimateFormants.m`.
+You can perform this analysis by running `estimateFormants.m`.

 Following are the transfer functions for each recording.